coral-xyz/backpack/packages/extension/README.md

 turning on **developer mode** and clicking **load unpacked**, where you can load the build artifacts above.
 Once done, optionally pin the extension to your browser's toolbar and you're good to go.

+Note: if run one of the tasks above but get the error `Could not load JavaScript 'contentScript.bundle.js' for content script.`, try waiting for 30s as the build might not yet be fully complete.

 ## License

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you shall be licensed at the discretion of the repository maintainers without any additional terms or conditions.